How Do I Set Up a Virtual Reality Lab?

 To increase immersion and data analysis information, there are many accessories that can be added (way too many to go into detail here, to discuss this further contact one of our helpful sales people to walk you through the options).
 Vizard’s vizconnect tool makes it easy to connect to over 100 devices for VR simulations, more information on that here.
 Some of the more common accessories are:

-• Data gloves: Such as the Manus VR data gloves
+Such as the Manus VR Prime One data gloves

 Sound can be an important, sometimes overlooked, aspect in a virtual simulation hardware setup.
 While most VR headsets come with headphones, if you are using something like a Projection VR setup with a group of participants it may be more beneficial to have a set of good surround speakers installed.
 Also, when creating your application, it is good to have the sounds placed in the 3D space appropriately using 3D spatialized audio.
 For a tutorial on how to use 3D sounds in Vizard, see this page in the documentation.